-- Remove the front brake linings. 🔌 (🕶 p.
-86) - Move the brake fluid reservoir mounted on the handlebar to a horizontal position. - Remove screws 1. - Remove cover 2 with membrane 3. - Press the brake piston back to its basic position and make sure that no brake fluid overflows from the brake fluid reservoir. - Install the front brake linings. 🔌 (🕶 p.
-87)
+- Move the brake fluid reservoir mounted on the handlebar to a horizontal position. - Remove screws 1. - Remove cover 2 with membrane 3. - Press the brake caliper by hand on to the brake disc in order to press back the brake pistons.
+Make sure that no brake fluid escapes from the brake fluid reservoir.
+If it does, clean it up.